devareus/Eclectic-Token-Sniper/README.md

 	- From AddLiquidityETH transactions
 	- From Telegram channels/groups, including private ones and obfuscated addresses
 	- Mempool snipping of AddLiquidity transactions
+	- Customisable rules that let you trigger a buy depending on sender or receiver addresses of a transaction, its method signature, values in the input, etc
 - Tokens auditing, including:
 	- Very quick and efficient in-house and in-chain honeypot check, that checks if a token can be approved and sold, with configurable limits for buy and sell taxes and gas usage
 	- Contract source verification and filtering by a configurable list of expressions